dy27/multithreaded-server/README.md

 # multithreaded-server

 ## Overview
-Implementation of a multithreaded networking server in C which supports file retrievals and other queries.
+A multithreaded networking server in C which supports file retrievals and other queries.

 ## Features
 - Multiplexed file transfer, which enables a client to request a single file split over multiple parallel connections to increase the speed of file transfer.